Cameron James: Career

 On 2 February 2018, James signed for hometown club Chelmsford City on loan until the end of the season.
 He made his debut the following day in a 2–0 victory against Chippenham Town.

 On 31 August 2018, James signed for National League side Braintree Town on loan until January 2019.
 He made his debut on 1 September in Braintree's 1–1 draw at Boreham Wood.
 He was recalled early from his loan spell in November 2018 after 12 league appearances for Braintree.

 Just over a month later, James returned to Braintree Town for a further month's loan.
 He scored his first senior goal on 29 December with a match winning header 22-minutes from time in Braintree's 1–0 victory at Maidenhead United.
 His loan was extended again for another month on 18 January 2019.

 On 8 November 2019, James joined National League South side Maidstone United on loan for a month.

 After his Maidstone loan, James joined Welling United alongside Colchester teammate Diaz Wright on loan for one month on 10 January 2020.
 He made his debut the next day in a 1–0 defeat to Wealdstone.
 He scored his first goal for the club in a 3–2 victory against Hungerford Town on 18 January.
 His loan was extended for a further month on 4 March.

 James was one of 16 players to be released by Colchester United in summer 2020.

 On 6 August 2020, James returned to Chelmsford on a permanent deal following his release from Colchester.
 On 2 January 2021, James scored his first goal for Chelmsford in a 4–2 win against former club and rivals Braintree Town.
+In September 2023, James featured for Coggeshall Town after suffering an injury at the end of the 2022–23 season.
+Ahead of the 2024–25 season, James was announced as Chelmsford's new captain.
+On 10 May 2025, James announced he had left Chelmsford.

+On 17 May 2025, James signed for Isthmian League North Division side Maldon & Tiptree.